119-org/SmartWatch/README.md

 LOADING PROGRAMS INTO THE WATCH
 -------------------------------

-All you need to do is write your code in the IDE, and hit compile!
+All you need to do is write your code in the IDE, and hit compile.
 The IDE will compile AND initiate the programming process...

-BUT - the watch needs to be in DFU bootloader mode!
+BUT - the watch needs to be in DFU bootloader mode! (also read this if you brick your watch)
 [HOW TO GET INTO DFU MODE](https://github.com/underverk/SmartWatch/wiki/Doing-the-DFU)

-Also read this if you brick your watch!

 PULL REQUESTS WANTED
 --------------------